linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-11---The-Mind-of-the-Investor 2023 Financial-Trading-and-Investing.md

 Neuroeconomics might offer an explanation for this effect.
 Consider a scenario where experimental subjects in a laboratory experiment are offered a choice between \(10 now

-and  $15 in one month.
+and  \$15 in one month.
 MRI analysis shows that both the separate limbic (which governs intuitive, affective, and emotional cognition) and analytic (which govern analytical, computational, and strategic cognition) systems show blood flow activity.
-Next, change the offer terms such that only two future award alternatives exist:$ 10 two weeks from now and $15 in one month.
+Next, change the offer terms such that only two future award alternatives exist:\$ 10 two weeks from now and \$15 in one month.
 The MRI imaging changes such that only the analytic system shows activity.
 Subjects are more willing to accept the delayed, but larger rewards.
 Thus, when the choices include a current reward, the limbic system seems to allow the temptation of immediate gratification to dominate the otherwise apparently more rational decision (Eat, drink and be merry, for tomorrow, we may die).
 Hence, precommitment (policy, monetary deposits, contracts, etc.) to more rational decisions might help overcome this effect.
 Similarly, reliance on others for decision making may also be useful when their analytical systems are more involved in this process.

 Consider, for example, that Dr. Edward Miller, dean of the Johns Hopkins University Medical School and chief executive officer of its hospital, claims that over half a million people undergo coronary-artery bypass graft surgery every year in the United States, but only about  $10\%$  of these patients make lifestyle changes needed to prevent future surgeries, chest pains, and premature death.
 It is well known that employees regularly opt not to participate in employer retirement savings plans, even when employers match their contributions.
 One might argue that contractual precommitment or government intervention might play a role in regulating human behavior.
 For example, O'Donoghue and Rabin (2006) suggest that willpower weaknesses might be remedied by taxing potato chips and subsidizing carrots.
 The U.S. federal government provides for tax deferral subsidies to encourage employer-sponsored retirement accounts.